edoardofalchi/ose-data-science-course-projeect-edoardofalchi/README.md

 There might be good reason to deviate from this structure.
 If so, please simply document your reasoning and go ahead.
 Please use the opportunity to review other student projects for some inspirations as well.

-## Project Example

-The notebook [example_project.ipynb](https://github.com/OpenSourceEconomics/ose-template-course-project/blob/master/example_project.ipynb) contains an example project by [Annica Gehlen](https://github.com/amageh) from the 2019 iteration of the [OSE data science](https://github.com/OpenSourceEconomics/ose-course-data-science) class at Bonn University.
-It replicates the results from the following paper:

-* Lindo, J. M., Sanders, N. J., & Oreopoulos, P. (2010).
-[Ability, Gender, and Performance Standards: Evidence from Academic Probation](https://www.aeaweb.org/articles?id=10.1257/app.2.2.95). *American Economic Journal: Applied Economics*, 2(2), 95-117.

-Lindo et al. (2010) examine the effects of academic probation on student outcomes using a regression discontinuity design.
-The analysis is based on data from a large Canadian university and evaluates whether academic probation is successful in improving the performance of low scoring students.
-Consistent with a model of performance standards, the authors find that being placed on probation in the first year of university induces some students to drop out of school while it improves the grades of students who continue their studies.
-In a more general sense, academic probation can offer insights into how agents respond to negative incentives and the threat of punishment in a real-world context.
-#

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/OpenSourceEconomics/ose-data-science-course-projeect-edoardofalchi/blob/master/LICENSE)